fieldpapers/fieldpapers/README.md

 majority of effort spent on configuring and extended [Leaflet](http://leafletjs.com/) for our purposes.

+Have a look at the [issue list](https://github.com/fieldpapers/fieldpapers/issues) and see if there are things that appeal or seem doable.
+If there's insufficient information, ask for more!

 ## For Designers

 Field Papers' current design represents its minimalist past.
 While we intend to